byakugan-1/byakugan.io/_posts/2025-02-20-passport-core-guide.md

 You should now see your xpub and your master key fingerprint, which should match the one shown on your Passport when you enter your passphrase.
 Click on the "*Apply*" button.

 ![Image](/assets/img/passport-core-guide-images/64.webp)

+> Verify Sparrow’s “Master fingerprint” matches the one shown on Passport; a mismatch indicates a different wallet.
+{: .prompt-warning }

 Set a strong password to secure access to your Sparrow Wallet.
 This password will protect your public keys, addresses, labels and transaction history from unauthorized access.
 It's a good idea to save this password in a password manager, so you don't forget it.